Skip to main content

 The Music Revenue Trade-Off

-Using trending sounds boosts discoverability because the algorithm surfaces content associated with popular audio.
-But there's a real cost: music licensing reduces your ad revenue share.
+Trending sounds boost discoverability because the algorithm surfaces content tied to popular audio.
+But there's a cost: music licensing eats your ad revenue share.
+With zero tracks, 100% of your revenue contribution goes into the creator pool.
+With one track, only 50% does.
+With two, it drops to 33%.

-Monetization: The Real Numbers Nobody Talks About
+Monetization: The Real Numbers

 Two-Tier Partner Program